1999–2000 Bangladeshi cricket season

 The 1999–2000 cricket season in Bangladesh saw the introduction of the National Cricket League, although it did not have first-class status until the 2000–01 season.
-Internationally, the country hosted tours by the West Indies, England A and Marylebone Cricket Club (MCC).
+Internationally, the country hosted tours by the West Indies, England A and Marylebone Cricket Club (MCC) during the 1999–2000 season.

 International tours

-In October 1999, West Indies led by Brian Lara played a single first-class match against the Bangladesh national team, which was drawn.
+In October 1999, the West Indies led by Brian Lara played a single first-class match against the Bangladesh national team, which was drawn.
 The teams also played a two-match series of Limited Overs Internationals (LOI) which West Indies won 2–0.

 In October and November, an England A team visited Bangladesh en route to New Zealand and played five matches.
 Two of these were first-class matches, both being drawn, and one was a List A limited overs match, all three against the national team.
 England A won the limited overs match by 5 wickets.

-In January 2000, Marylebone Cricket Club (MCC) toured the country to play five matches including one first-class against the national team.
+In January 2000, Marylebone Cricket Club (MCC) toured the country for three weeks to play five matches including one first-class game against the national team.
 This was drawn.

-Bangladesh in their matches against the touring teams were captained by Aminul Islam.
+The Bangladesh captain in their matches against the touring teams was Aminul Islam.